jdiniscabral/ECO2425_CarbonLeakage/README.md

 The two data files used for this project are:
 -	Data_kyotoandleakage_restat.dta, which is obtained directly from the replication package for Aichele and Felbermayr (2015)
 -	Carbon_tax_countries_withEU.csv is constructed based on information from the World Bank Carbon Pricing Dashboard.
-These data can be downloaded directly from: https://carbonpricingdashboard.worldbank.org/
+These data are publicly available can be downloaded directly from: https://carbonpricingdashboard.worldbank.org/
 - Values identified as having carbon pricing schemes are the ones reporting a positive share of global emissions covered in the compliance_emissions tab between 1995 and 2007.